Budget Caps

 Resetting budget for myapp...
 OK

---force-clear-cooldown is additive — it does not change the breaker-clear or the replica-restore behavior, but it additionally clears the flap-suppress annotation so the next cap fire will not be suppressed by the 24-hour flap-prevention cooldown.
-Use only when you are sure the underlying cause is resolved.
+--force-clear-cooldown is additive.
+It re-enables deploys and restores services exactly as the plain reset does, and additionally clears the flap-suppression cooldown so the next cap breach is not suppressed by the 24-hour window.
+Use it only when you are sure the underlying cause is resolved.

 $ convox budget reset myapp --force-clear-cooldown